Convergence Time Optimization for Federated Learning over Wireless Networks: Minimization of Convergence Time of Federated Learning

 \subsection{Prediction of the Local FL Models}

 The previous subsections determine the users that are associated with the BS at each iteration and minimize their transmission delay by optimizing the RB allocation.
 Next, we introduce an ANN-based algorithm to predict the local FL model parameters of the users that are not allocated any RBs for local FL model transmission at each given learning step.
 In particular, ANNs are used to build a relationship between the local FL models of different users.
-Since feedforward neural networks (FNNs) are good at function fitting tasks and finding a relationship among different users' local FL models is a function approximation task, we prefer to use FNNs instead of other neural networks such as recurrent neural networks.
+Since {fully-connected multilayer perceptron (MLP) in ANNs} are good at function fitting tasks and finding a relationship among different users' local FL models is a {regression} task, we prefer to use {MLP} instead of other neural networks such as recurrent neural networks.
 Next, we first introduce the architecture of our FNN-based algorithm.
 Then, we explain how to implement this algorithm to predict the local FL model parameters of the users at each given learning step.

 Our FNN-based prediction algorithm consists of three components: a) input, b) a single hidden layer, and c) output, which will be defined as follows: \begin{itemize} \item \textbf{Input}: The input of the FNN that is used for the prediction of user $j$'s local FL model is a vector $\boldsymbol{w}_{i^*,\mu}$, which represents the local FL model of user $i^*$.
-As we mentioned in Subsection \ref{se:userassociation}, user $i^*$ will always connect with the BS so as to provide the input information for the FNNs to predict the local FL models of other users. \item \textbf{Output}: The output of the FNN for the prediction of user $j$'s local FL model is a vector $\boldsymbol{o}=\boldsymbol{w}_{i^*,\mu}-\boldsymbol{w}_{j,\mu}$, which represents the difference between user $i^*$'s local FL model and user $j$'s local FL model.
+As we mentioned in Subsection \ref{se:userassociation}, user $i^*$ will always connect with the BS so as to provide the input information for the {MLP} to predict the local FL models of other users. \item \textbf{Output}: The output of the FNN for the prediction of user $j$'s local FL model is a vector $\boldsymbol{o}=\boldsymbol{w}_{i^*,\mu}-\boldsymbol{w}_{j,\mu}$, which represents the difference between user $i^*$'s local FL model and user $j$'s local FL model.
 Based on the prediction output $\boldsymbol{o}$ and user $i^*$'s local FL model, we can obtain the local FL model of user $j$, i.e., $\boldsymbol{\hat w}_{j,\mu}=\boldsymbol{w}_{i^*,\mu}- \boldsymbol{o}$ with $\boldsymbol{\hat w}_{j,\mu}$ being the predicted user $j$'s local FL model.

 \item \textbf{A single hidden layer}: The hidden layer of an FNN allows it to learn nonlinear relationships between input vector $\boldsymbol{w}_{i^*,\mu}$ and output vector $\boldsymbol{o}$.
 Mathematically, a single hidden layer consists of $N$ neurons.
 The weight matrix that represents the connection strength between the input vector and the neurons in the hidden layer is $\boldsymbol{v}^\textrm{in} \in \mathbb{R}^{N\times W}$.
 Meanwhile, the weight matrix that captures the strengths of the connections between the neurons in the hidden layer and the output vector is $\boldsymbol{v}^\textrm{out} \in \mathbb{N}^{W\times N}$. \end{itemize}